Research is the attempt to derive generalisable new knowledge, including studies that aim to generate

 Approval for non-research projects

-Service evaluations must be registered with the R&I department.
+Health improvement projects must be registered with the R&I department.
 The RM&S team will review the application and issue an acknowledgement email.
 The project must not begin before R&I have issued an acknowledgement.